Identification of a linear dynamical system

 data = engee.run( modelName )

-If we plot the variables u and y, we can estimate how much the filter chain modifies the input signal.
-It is this behaviour that we will try to approximate using a linear model.
+If we plot the graphs of the variables u and y then we can estimate how much the filter chain modifies the input signal.
+It is this behavior that we will try to describe approximately using a linear model.

 t,u,y = collect(data["u"]).time, collect(data["u"]).value, collect(data["y"]).value